 Search APIs allow you to integrate the different aspects of Bing’s global search facilities into your application.

 There is also the Cognitive Services Lab where new AI services are being developed.
-Here you can become part of a team testing and helping refine cognitive services for Azure before the become market ready.
+Here you can become part of a team testing and helping refine cognitive services for Azure before the become market ready. for more support on exploring your AI opportunities, explore our AI consulting services.

 It would be remiss to talk about the benefits you might get from using Microsoft Azure without at least mentioning Sitecore.